PovedaAqui/bookverse/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-It wants to be a new alternative to buy, sell, and read digital books.
-Thanks to the blockchain technology, sellers and publishers are been able to get up to 90% royalties, and for the firs time ever in this market, resale royalties as well.
+Bookverse is a new alternative to buy, sell, and read digital books.
+Thanks to the blockchain technology, sellers and publishers are been able to get up to 99% royalties, and for the firs time ever in this market, resale royalties as well.
 The users will be able to read their favorite collectibles using the incoming in-app reader and any third party reader.
 Also, they will be able to resell their cBooks in secondary marketplaces.
 The applications are just limited by our imagination.

 Demo: <a href="https://bookverse.vercel.app/">view demo</a>